ramele/agrep/README.md

 #Agrep
 ###Asynchronous grep plugin for Vim

-__Agrep is:__

-* Designed for search - Vim's |quickfix| is great, but is not the best choice to use for searching.
-Agrep uses a simpler mechanism to manage the results (see below) and makes the list of matches very easy to read and navigate.
+* Designed for search - Vim's quickfix is great, but is not the best choice to use for searching.
+Agrep uses a simpler mechanism to manage the results and makes the list of matches very easy to read and navigate.

 * Fully asynchronous - Search is done in the background.
 There is no need to wait for the entire process to finish -the matches are displayed as they are